apascual/flip-your-phone/README.md

 Flip Your Phone!
 ===============

-Flip Your Phone! is an app developed only for iOS.
+Flip Your Phone! is an app developed only for iOS. **Apple rejected it claiming that may put in danger the user devices, so I am releasing it here.**

 How fast can you flip your phone?